by T Campbell

 “You would be dead by now, if Fantastidrake had his way.”

-Rodney Rabbit struggled to focus his eyes.
+At the Z-Building, Rodney Rabbit struggled to focus his eyes.
 And his memory.
 He’d been lying on his bed… daydreaming… wait… Ultra-Rabbit.
 Ultra-Rabbit wasn’t a daydream.
 Ultra-Rabbit was in front of him.

 “I keep trying to explain to him,” Ultra went on, “there’s an art to this.
 You want to kill your enemies, sure.
 You don’t want to stick them in death-traps that don’t work, like that poor idiot Hoot does, just because he can’t bear to kill anything.
-But before you kill them, you should get everything you can out of them.
-Terror, pain, information.
+But before you kill them, you should get everything you can out of them — terror, pain, information.
 You have to stop and smell the roses.”

 Rodney couldn’t feel anything.
 Even his whiskers still felt frozen, and for all he knew, he was disembodied from the neck down.